 2. UNDERSTANDING AND MEETING SHAREHOLDER NEEDS AND EXPECTATIONS

 The AGM is the main forum for dialogue with shareholders and the Board.
-The Notice of Meeting is sent to shareholders at least 21 days before the meeting.
+The Notice of Meeting is sent to shareholders at least 21 clear days before the meeting.
 The chairs of the Board and all committees, together with all other Directors, routinely attend the AGM and are available to answer questions raised by shareholders.
 Feedback from investors is also obtained through direct interaction between the CEO and CFO at meetings following the publication of its full-year and half-year results.
 The Group also holds an open retail investor meeting shortly after results have been published.
 There is also regular dialogue with investors through the medium of the Group’s corporate broker (finnCap).

-The Company has a dedicated investor relations website at www.bbb-plc.com which aims to keep all types of investor fully informed and up to date on the Company’s activities, share price and future meetings as well as supplying documents and information which may be of general interest.
+The Company has a dedicated investor relations website at www.bbb-plc.com which aims to keep all types of investor fully informed and up to date on the Group’s activities, share price and future meetings as well as supplying documents and information which may be of general interest.

 3. TAKING INTO ACCOUNT WIDER STAKEHOLDER & SOCIAL RESPONSIBILITIES AND THEIR IMPLICATIONS FOR LONG-TERM SUCCESS

-The principal ways in which their feedback on the group is gathered are via meetings, conversations, surveys and online reviews.
-Following this feedback, the group has continued and evolved its clearly defined customer-focused and people-led strategy.
+The principal ways in which their feedback on the Group is gathered are via meetings, conversations, surveys and online reviews.
+Following this feedback, the Group has continued and evolved its clearly defined customer-focused and people-led strategy.